REvaNTH-404/CDS_Revanth_155/README.md

 If the guess matches, access is granted immediately; otherwise, the user gets feedback and another chance.

 Once attempts run out, the program denies access and ends.

+*Algorithm*:
+Start

+Include headers and define main().

+Demonstrate for loop to print a sequence of numbers or stars.

+Demonstrate while loop for similar tasks.

+Explain continue statement and show example skipping values (like skipping 3 and 5).

+Implement password authentication logic:

+Prompt user to set password.

+Allow up to 3 attempts to enter the correct password.

+If correct, grant access and exit.

+If attempts exhausted, deny access.

+End.

 ---